advocations/skype/Skype/AppSDK/GetMeetingURL.md

  ![Schedule a meeting in Outlook](images/outlookmeeting.PNG "Figure 2.
 Schedule a meeting in Outlook")

 Be sure to check the meeting options for the new meeting.
-The lobby waiting option must be disabled for anyone who enters the meeting. as shown in figure 3
+The lobby waiting option must be disabled for anyone who enters the meeting as shown in figure 3.

   ![Set meeting options](images/meetingoptions.PNG "Figure 3. set meeting options")